 - Reading Comprehension

 Judges require all of these skills, many of which they learn before and during law school.
 But there are other skills a judge can gain to boost on-the-job efficiency, including:

-- Technology skills: A judge who is open to using computers, software, and smart technology will be better equipped to handle legal matters.
-A variety of technologies now are available for researching the law, making recordings, managing cases, and more.
+Technology Skills: A judge who is open to using computers, software, and smart technology will be better equipped to handle legal matters.
+Various technologies are now available for researching the law, making recordings, managing cases, and more.
 With these tools, you can handle cases faster, more accurately, and with less reliance on physical documents.

-- Written and Verbal Communication: Lawyers present a horde of detailed information during a court case.
+Written and Verbal Communication: Lawyers present a horde of detailed information during a court case.
 So, judges must be able to record the pertinent details clearly.
-But it's not just about writing.
+But it?s not just about writing.
 Reading comprehension is also essential because the evidence will usually come in written documents that a judge must read and understand quickly.
-A judge must also be able to communicate effectively orally.
-Not doing so could lead to miscommunications during a court proceeding or a disorderly court, neither of which will reflect well on a judge's competence.
+A judge must also be able to communicate orally effectively.
+Not doing so could lead to miscommunications during a court proceeding or a disorderly court, neither of which will reflect well on a judge?s competence.

 Types of Judges

 State judges are typically appointed by the Governor or elected by the public.
-They deal with issues at the state level like state laws and state constitutions, hearing criminal, probate, contract, personal injury, and other types of cases.
+They deal with issues at the state level like state laws and following the state constitution, and presiding over criminal, probate, contract, personal injury, and other types of cases.